tcmetzger/sphinx-favicon/README.md

 or [`"apple-touch-icon"`](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html) and
 any favicon size.

-The sphinx-favicon extension gives you more flexibility than the [standard `favicon.ico` supported by Sphinx](https://www.sphinx-doc.org/en/master/templating.html?highlight=favicon#favicon_url).
+The Sphinx Favicon extension gives you more flexibility than the [standard `favicon.ico` supported by Sphinx](https://www.sphinx-doc.org/en/master/templating.html?highlight=favicon#favicon_url).
 It provides a quick and easy way to add the most important favicon formats for different browsers and devices.

 ## Installation

-Use ``pip`` to install sphinx-favicon in your environment:
+Use ``pip`` to install Sphinx Favicon in your environment:

 ```sh
 pip install sphinx-favicon